Send SNMP events to Splunk Enterprise

 Use Management Information Bases (MIBs)

-Management Information Bases (MIBs) provide a map between numeric object IDs (OIDs) reported by the SNMP trap and a textual human readable form.
+Management Information Bases (MIBs) provide a map between numeric object IDs (OIDs) that the SNMP trap reports and a textual human readable form.
 Though

-snmptrapd can work without any MIB files at all, it won't display the results in exactly the same way.
+snmptrapd can work without any MIB files at all, it does not display the results in exactly the same way.

 The vendor of the device you receive SNMP traps from can provide a specific MIB.
 For example, all Cisco device MIBs can be located using the online Cisco SNMP Object Navigator.